UnmappedStack/CTFAW/README.md

 Don't use it.
 It's still very much a WIP.

+## More information:

-See syntax definitions in SYNTAX.txt, which is in the Backus-Naur format.
+- See syntax definitions in `SYNTAX.txt`, which is in the Backus-Naur format.
 This is the basis of the parser and how the AST will be constructed.
+- See how components such as the parser and backend codegen work in the `design/` directory.